WT_logo_Primary_stacked

 Working alongside the funders, we help navigate through different currents of funding streams, scaffolding the different levels of poutama to achieve and complete successful funding applications.
 We take this journey alongside you, “mai te po ki ao”.

-We have a team of Kaiwhakarite (Advisors), who can provide guidance on setting up legal entities such as Charitable Trusts, financial reporting, budget setting, data training, utilising and accessing data to enhance your storytelling within applications and to benefit your organisation.
+We have a team of kaiwhakarite (advisors), who can provide guidance on setting up legal entities such as charitable trusts, financial reporting, budget setting, data training, utilising and accessing data to enhance your storytelling within applications and to benefit your organisation.
 We offer training to help you along this journey, at no or minimal cost.

-When you are ready to begin your journey, register and complete Aromatawai below, or contact us to korero – whakapā mai ki mātou.
+When you are ready to begin your journey, whakapā mai – contact us for a korero.

 Whakapā Mai